OCEAN-HL/NetMind/README.md

 **Handbook**

-For ease of reuse, the code is containerized and you can simply go inside the container by using the *docker* and *Dev Container* inserts.
+For ease of reuse, the code is containerized and you can simply go inside the container by using the *docker* and *Dev Containers* inserts.

 Otherwise, you can also run the code based on related required dependents, listed in the *requirements.txt*